 1. Applying for jobs from your home country

 Look and apply for a job directly from your home country.
 If you can find a job with a UK company that can and wants to sponsor you, you are more than halfway there.
 The rest is much easier, provided you can meet certain conditions (we will talk about them in detail later in Essential Tips).

 Come into the UK as a full-time student and then use your university years not just to upgrade your existing qualifications but also to network and get to know the job market in your field.

 As a student, you can work up to 20 hours a week.
 It means you have an opportunity to find part-time work or internships in companies that are able to hire foreign workers.

 Then you build up your relationships with the company and your reputation as a specialist.

 Remember, at this point, you have got your foot in the door and are in a more advantageous position than the same-level specialists who are applying from abroad.

 3. Youth Mobility Scheme

-Come into the UK on a Youth Mobility Scheme if you are between 18-30 years old and from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, Taiwan.
+Come into the UK on a Youth Mobility Scheme if you are between 18-30 years old and from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, the Republic of Korea, and Taiwan.

 Whichever way you choose, the end result will always be a Skilled Worker Visa application.
-In the first case, you apply from your home country, in the case of the Student visa or Youth Mobility Scheme – you can switch the visas without leaving the UK.
+In the first case, you apply from your home country.
+In the case of the Student visa or Youth Mobility Scheme – you can switch visas without leaving the UK.